shahruk10/kaldi-tflite/README.md

 ### Initializing model weights from a Kaldi nnet3 model file

+- Models created using this library can be initialized using weights from Kaldi nnet3 model files.
+For the TDNN model in the example [above](#creating-a-tdnn-model), you can download it from the [Kaldi website](https://kaldi-asr.org/models/m8) (SITW Xvector System 1a).
+Then we can load the nnet3 file and initialize our tensorflow model.

 ```py
 # Loading model weights from kaldi nnet3 file.
 For x-vector models,
 # only TDNN and BatchNorm layers need to be initialized.
 We match